aresta/Function_Generator/README.md

 The signal is amplified with the high speed **LMH6658 opamp**.
 It has a 140 MHz GBWP and a slew rate of 700 V/μs.
 These parameters are key in the opamp selection, otherwise it won't be able to amplify much the signal above 500 KHz.

-At the moment the system is mounted in a breadboard, but the opamp is soldered on a small SOIC-8 adapter with the gain and decoupling components (resistors and capacitors) soldered directly to the adapter pins, to avoid problems with the breadboard at relative high frequencies.
+This is the breadboard protoype, with the opamp soldered on a small SOIC-8 adapter with the gain and decoupling components (resistors and capacitors) soldered directly to the pins, to avoid problems with the breadboard at relative high frequencies.
 To test you should set the oscilloscope probes to 10X.

 ![Function generator](/img/func_gen.jpg)

-The current system in the breadboard.
 With the rotary encoder the frequency can be adjusted.
 It sweeps each digit separately.
 The potentiometer is for the amplitude adjustment.

 Sine wave at 2.2 MHz: